 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.